-Over the last decade, and especially since the onset of the Covid Pandemic, Canada’s stable economy along with its mature real estate market has made investments incredibly attractive to domestic and foreign investors.
+Over the last decade, and especially since the onset of the Covid Pandemic, Canada’s stable economy and mature real estate market have made investments incredibly attractive to domestic and foreign investors.
 Canada has a cosmopolitan real estate industry with clear property titles, trustworthy legislation, and strict ethical and professional standards.
-Moreover, Canada welcomes buyers from all over the world and there are no restrictions on the amount or type of property they can purchase.
+Moreover, Canada welcomes buyers from all over the world, and there are no restrictions on the amount or type of property they can purchase.

 Regulations on Real Estate Investments by Foreign Investors

-In the Canadian Real Estate Market, a non-resident is someone who does not earn a Canadian income and who does not file taxes in Canada.
-If you are a non-resident investor and are interested in buying property in Canada, having a trusted real estate brokerage such as Save Max, who has expertise in dealing with foreign investors can make the entire process easier.
-We have put together a short video as a ready reckoner, which gives you a brief overview of how Save Max can help you invest in Canadian Real Estate.
+In the Canadian Real Estate Market, a non-resident does not earn a Canadian income and does not file taxes in Canada.
+If you are a non-resident investor and are interested in buying property in Canada, having a trusted real estate brokerage such as Save Max, which has expertise in dealing with foreign investors, can make the entire process easier.
+We have compiled a short video as a ready reckoner, giving you a brief overview of how Save Max can help you invest in Canadian Real Estate.
 You can watch the video below.

 Most Canadian provinces and territories do not prohibit or restrict property purchases by non-residents.
-British Columbia and Ontario have a 15% land-transfer tax for foreign buyers in a few regions, along with an additional speculation levy on empty homes.
-The Non-Resident Speculation Tax (NRST) is a 15 % tax on the purchase of residential property located in the Greater Golden Horseshoe Region (GGH) by Foreign Investors or Non-Permanent Canadian Residents.
+British Columbia and Ontario have a 15% land-transfer tax for foreign buyers in a few regions and an additional speculation levy on empty homes.
+The Non-Resident Speculation Tax (NRST) is a 15 % tax on the purchase of residential property in the Greater Golden Horseshoe Region (GGH) by Foreign Investors or Non-Permanent Canadian Residents.

 This tax does not apply to commercial property, agricultural or industrial land.
-If you become a Permanent Resident within 4 years from the date of purchase of the property, the tax amount is credited to your account.
-Likewise, there are other rebates and exemptions which can apply to you, and your local brokerage can help you choose the best options.
+If you become a Permanent Resident within four years from the date of purchase of the property, the tax amount is credited to your account.
+Likewise, other rebates and exemptions can apply to you, and your local Brokerage can help you choose the best options.

-In addition to these taxes, foreign investors can expect to pay a higher down payment of 35% of the value of the property.
-To know more about the diverse options and opportunities available to you, fill in the contact form below and one of our expert realtors shall get in touch.
+In addition to these taxes, foreign investors can expect a higher down payment of 35% of the property’s value.
+To know more about the diverse options and opportunities available, fill in the contact form below, and one of our expert realtors will contact you.

 What Do Non-residents Need to Qualify for a Mortgage in Canada

-If a Non-resident Investor can prove that they can meet the mortgage eligibility, they have access to the same mortgage products that are available to Canadian residents.
-Lenders will ask for at least 35 per cent of the purchase price and will not allow applicants to include rental income as part of their income to qualify for the mortgage.
+If Non-resident Investors can prove that they can meet the mortgage eligibility, they have access to the same mortgage products available to Canadian residents.
+Lenders will ask for at least 35 percent of the purchase price and will not allow applicants to include rental income to qualify for the mortgage.
 Also, the down payment cannot be a gift from another person or entity.

 Usually, foreign investors will need to be in Canada at least twice to complete the process of financing and buying property.
-The buyer will need to visit Canada to open a Canadian bank account (there may be exceptions to this rule).
-Second, they must be present at closing, as there are no options of using power of attorney then.
+The buyer must visit Canada to open a Canadian bank account (there may be exceptions to this rule).
+Second, they must be present at closing, as there are no options for using the power of attorney.

-Foreign Investors will need the following documents, to successfully qualify for a mortgage.
+Foreign Investors will need the following documents to qualify for a mortgage successfully.